Skip to main content

 1.3 I got upgrades before.
 Can I apply again?

-Sometimes.
-But if you had work done on or after 1 July 2018, you are usually not eligible now.
+It depends.
+If you had work done on or after 1 July 2018, you are generally no longer eligible.

-1.4 I live in the home but don’t own it.
+1.4 I live in the home but I don’t own it.
 Can I apply?

-No. You must own and live in the home to apply.
+No. You must own and live in the home.

 1.5 My home was built in 2006.
 Can I apply?